-Oselka Park is located at 601 E. Indiana St. (click on parks map) – just north of the NBAS High/Middle School grounds.
+Oselka Park is located at 601 E. Indiana St. Just north of the NBAS High/Middle School grounds.
 It contains a pavilion/restroom building, a sledding hill, two baseball fields, one softball field and one softball flex-use field adjoining the soccer field.

 Oselka Park Master Plan

 The Oselka Park Master Plan pursues the goals and objectives defined in the City's Parks and Recreation Master Plan 2005-2010 (PRMP).

 The PRMP public survey identifies several recreational needs in the community.
 The Oselka Park Master Plan was designed to meet those needs.
 The most needed outdoor athletic facilities identified in the survey are: 1) trails, 2) winter sports, 3) baseball/ softball, and 4) basketball.
 Phase 1 covered point 3) baseball/softball field improvements.
 Phase 2 includes 1) 8' wide walking trails, 2) an ice rink and sledding hill, and 4) basketball.

 Beyond the addition and improvement of ball fields, Oselka Park: Phase 1 park improvements included a new concession/ restroom/ pavilion building and the extension of Detroit Street for additional parking.
 Phase 1 was paid for by support of the City taxpayers with a special parks millage, a grant from The Pokagon Fund, and a donation from Horizon Bank was used to add the fireplace at the new pavilion.
 The Ground Breaking for Phase 1 was April 23, 2008, and the Dedication Ceremony was on August 29, 2009.